caprice-j/ggbash/README.md

 # both return almost the same output
 ```

-Note: the default dpi in ggbash is 72 and cannot be changed.
+Note: the default dpi in ggbash is 72 (R's default) and cannot be changed.
+If you would like to change the dpi, you could consider `ggplot2::ggsave` function.

 ### 5. Auto-generated Filenames